-How plausible is it, then, that human subjects track, at the personal level, the output of beliefforming mechanisms in contexts?
+How plausible is it, then, that human subjects track, at the personal level, the output of belief-forming mechanisms in contexts?
 Below we survey the relevant empirical literature, but let us be clear, from the outset, about the sort of evidence we should look for on Olsson's behalf.
-It should show that, at the personal level, (a) subjects track the sources of their beliefs (and the contexts of their formation - take this as read in what follows), (b) subjects do so reasonably accurately, (c) subjects use that information to calculate reasonably accurate track records of their various belief-producing mechanisms, and (d) subjects bring the results of those calculations to bear on commitments to past products of their belief-producing mechanisms (for example, to bear on the judgment that a past doxastic output of a given mechanism is likely to be true) and adjust accordingly.
-Moreover, given that Olsson's account of how justification adds value (by creating stability) is pitched at the personal level, we should expect subjects to be able to report accurately on the states and processes in question in connection with (a)-(d).
+It should show that, at the personal level, (a) subjects track the sources of their beliefs (and the contexts of their formation-take this as read in what follows), (b) subjects do so reasonably accurately, (c) subjects use that information to calculate reasonably accurate track records of their various beliefproducing mechanisms, and (d) subjects bring the results of those calculations to bear on commitments to past products of their belief-producing mechanisms (for example, to bear on the judgment that a past doxastic output of a given mechanism is likely to be true) and adjust accordingly.
+Moreover, given that Olsson's account of how justification adds value (by creating stability) is pitched at the personal level, we should expect subjects to be able to report accurately on the states and processes in question in connection with (a-d).
 This sets a very high bar, to be sure, and, perhaps unsurprisingly, the empirical literature runs in the opposite direction, supporting at least a moderately pessimistic view about every one of these desiderata and, more importantly, a firm skepticism concerning their joint satisfaction.
 The literature in question is enormous, but we shall, in what follows, convey a sense of the obstacles faced by Olsson's personal-level account.

-Consider first the so-called illusory-truth effect (Hasher et al. 1977; Dechêne at al. 2010).
+Consider first the so-called illusory-truth effect (Hasher et al. 1977; Dechêne et al. 2010).
 Mere exposure to sentences increases the likelihood that subjects will judge them to be true when asked later about them.
 This occurs even in cases in which subjects know better, that is, even when they have stable beliefs that contradict the information to which they're being exposed experimentally (Fazio et al. 2015).
 The leading explanation of this phenomenon appeals to a more general and well-established subpersonal construct, ease of processing, in this case created by previous exposure (Begg et al. 1992).
-10 Further results reinforce this hypothesis: merely setting (unfamiliar) sentences in an easier-to-process font increases the probability (over sentences set in a more difficult to read font) that subjects will judge them to be true after a single previous exposure (Reber and Schwartz 1999).
-In such cases, subjects simply are not attending accurately to the sources of their beliefs or to the mechanisms producing them.
-If they were aware, at the personal level, that a mere ease-of-processing mechanism were producing the beliefs in question - responding only to, for instance, previous exposure to written text with no attached credibility - subjects would, presumably, not make the judgments they do.
+10 Further results reinforce this hypothesis: merely setting (unfa-

-10 Some such patterns of judgment are accompanied by a reported sense of confidence (a "sense of knowing") the strength of which reliably increases with, e.g., the number of past exposures to the sentence in question.
-We should not, however, take such a reportable sense of knowing to indicate that the processes producing the judgments concerning truth or validity - processes exhibiting ease-of-processing effects, for instance - operate at the personal level.
+Some such patterns of judgment are accompanied by a reported sense of confidence (a "sense of knowing") the strength of which reliably increases with, e.g., the number of past exposures to the sentence in question.
+We should not, however, take such a reportable sense of knowing to indicate that the processes producing the judgments concerning truth or validity-processes exhibiting ease-of-processing effects, for instance-operate at the personal level.
 Such a criterion would be too weak, for it would miscategorize paradigmatically subpersonal-level processes as personal.
 Consider textbook approaches to speech processing, the best known of which is Chomskyan generative grammar.
-It's widely accepted that subjects' conscious sense of what's grammatical and what's not - their "linguistic intuitions" - provides important data in theory construction in this domain.
+It's widely accepted that subjects' conscious sense of what's grammatical and what's not-their "linguistic intuitions"-provides important data in theory construction in this domain.
 But, the theories so constructed involve processes (computational sensitivity to the presence of 'wh'-traces, that no subject can report, for instance) that are subpersonal if any cognitive processes are.
 Similarly, consider processes operative in face recognition.
 A reportable sense of familiarity with a given face may correspond with the face's having been categorized correctly.
-But, this personal-level sense of familiarity puts subjects in no position to report on the structure of the process that extracts the fine-grained geometrical features of faces and that produces successful acts of face-recognition - by, for instance, calculating the distance, in a multi-dimensional feature space, of the face currently represented from various exemplar faces (that is, standing representations of known individuals' faces).
-That process is clearly subpersonal.